A Notion of Uniqueness for the Adversarial Bayes Classifier: The adversarial Bayes classifier in one dimension

 \begin{lemma} If a connected component $C$ of $A$ or $A^C$ has length less than or equal to $2\e$, then $C$ is degenerate. \end{lemma}

-\begin{proof}[Proof of \cref{lemma:small_components_degenerate_1d}] Let $A$ be an adversarial Bayes classifier and let $\td A_1$ and $\td A_2$ be the two equivalent adversarial Bayes classifiers of \cref{lemma:Rset_split}.
+\begin{proof} Let $A$ be an adversarial Bayes classifier and let $\td A_1$ and $\td A_2$ be the two equivalent adversarial Bayes classifiers of \cref{lemma:Rset_split}.
 Because every connected component of component of $\td A_1$ has length strictly larger than $2\e$, the connected components of $A$ of length less than or equal to $2\e$ must be included in the degenerate set $A-\td A_1$.
-Similarly, the connected components of $A$ of length less than or equal to $2\e$ are included in $\td A_2-A$, which is a degenerate set. \end{proof} Conversely, the length of a degenerate interval contained in $\supp \PP$ is at most $2\e$. \begin{corollary} Let $\PP\ll \mu$.
-Assume that $I\subset \supp \PP$ is a degenerate interval for an adversarial Bayes classifier $A$.
+Similarly, the connected components of $A^C$ of length less than or equal to $2\e$ are included in $\td A_2^C-A^C$, which is a degenerate set. \end{proof} Conversely, the length of a degenerate interval contained in $\supp \PP$ is at most $2\e$. \begin{corollary} Let $\PP\ll \mu$.
+Assume that $I\subset \supp \PP^\e$ is a degenerate interval for an adversarial Bayes classifier $A$.
 Then $|I|\leq 2\e$. \end{corollary}

 \begin{proof} \Cref{lemma:degenerate_set_-e} implies that if $I$ is a degenerate interval then $\PP(I^{-\e})=0$.
 Because $I$ is an interval, the set $I^{-\e}$ is either empty, a single point, or an interval.
+Next, observe that any interval contained in $(\supp \PP)^\e$ satisfies $I^{-\e}\subset \supp \PP$.
 As $I\subset \supp \PP$ and every interval larger than a single point has positive measure under $\mu$, it follows that $I^{-\e}$ is at most a single point and thus $|I|\leq 2\e$. \end{proof}

 This result is then sufficient to prove the fourth bullet of \cref{thm:1d_degenerate}.
 To start: